matkosoric/matkosoric.github.io/_books/2022-01-01-devops-handbook.md

 > (Kim, Humble, Debois & Willis 2021, 160)

 > Our goal is to write and run automated performance tests that validate our performance across the entire application
-> stack (code, database, storage, network, virtualization, etc.) as part of the deployment pipeline so we detect
+> stack (code, database, storage, network, virtualization, etc.) as part of the deployment pipeline, so we detect
 > problems early, when the fixes are cheapest and fastest.
 (Kim, Humble, Debois & Willis 2021, 162)

-> ... significant problems resultwhen developers work in long-lived private branches (also known as 'feature branches'),
+> ... significant problems result when developers work in long-lived private branches (also known as 'feature branches'),
 > only merging back into trunk sporadically, resulting in a large batch-size of changes.
 > (Kim, Humble, Debois & Willis 2021, 170)